sebnarvaez19/domestic-violence/README.md

 You have to install all the [requirements.txt](requirements.txt) and its dependencies.

 Original population data will not be uploaded, but it could be donwloaded from the [Colombian Statistical Administration Catalog](https://microdatos.dane.gov.co/index.php/catalog/central/about).
-Base cartography data will not be uploaded, buth the cities taken from this it is uploaded.